johno/pixyll/_posts/2022-01-02-sole_proprietor_advantages.md

 It is nearly impossible for you to sell or pass your business over to someone else.
 Now, to be clear it’s only nearly impossible to sell, not completely impossible.
 You have the option to break the business up into its assets and sell those.

 You cannot just sell the business as a single entity.
-Remember, in a Sole Proprietorship you, the owner, are the business, you yourself are the entity.
+Remember, in a Sole Proprietorship you, the owner, are the business.
+You are the entity.
 You cannot pass over the name because it’s your name.
 This is the case unless you have a registered DBA (“doing business as” name) and you sell/transfer that name over to the buyer of your business.

 All of this is to say that you can sell or transfer a sole proprietorship if you really want to but it is much more complex than selling or transferring a business entity that is officially registered and recognized.